1: OPORD

 # 3: Movement Order

 Whenever a unit conducts a movement, there will be a movement order.
 This could be a convoy in combat, an administrative movement, or any other type of movement of personnel or equipment.
 This can be an annex in an OPORD or a standalone document.
-Typically, the S4 or Logistics Officers prepares this document for the commander.
+In most cases, the S4 or Logistics Officers prepares this document for the commander.

 A movement order is a type of operation order.
 It contains instructions for the movement of units from one location to another within a stated time.
 Preparation of the order normally follows reconnaissance and an estimate of the situation.
 Information in the movement order includes the situation of friendly and enemy forces, destination, routes, rate of march, maximum speeds, order of march, start point, start point times, details of air and ground alert guards, scheduled halts, vehicle distances, time gaps, release point, critical points, service support, communications, location of the commander during the march, and strip maps.